ngoriyasjil/IthkuilGloss/README.md

 2. Compile with Maven and run

 The CLI will by default download the lexicon locally, and then use that.
 To update the local lexicon, use the `?!reload` command.

+Ithkuil IV language is created by John Quijada.

+Based on TNILGloss by Syst3ms